Patternslib/Patterns/docs/patterns/checklist.rst

 The buttons will be disabled if they would not make any changes.
 That is: if all checkboxes are already checked the select-all button will be disabled.
-And if no checkboxes are checked the dselect-all button will be disabled.
+And if no checkboxes are checked the deselect-all button will be disabled.

 Javascript API
 --------------

-The javascript API is entirely optional since patterns already autmoatically enables the switching behaviour for all elements with a ``data-pat-checklist`` attribute.
+The javascript API is entirely optional since patterns already automatically enables the switching behaviour for all elements with a ``data-pat-checklist`` attribute.